 Nintendo’s back at it again.
 Following the remarkable success of Pokemon Go, Nintendo has released Super Mario Run for iPhone and iPad.

 This finally brings Mario out of the console and into our hands.
-In this version, Mario will automatically run, requiring the player to simply tap to jump.
+In this version, Mario will automatically run, requiring the player to tap to jump.
 The game can also be played in portrait mode, making it easy to play with one hand.

 Reviving Super Mario Brothers